doyousketch2/the3dPen/README.md

 It's not a direct copy, but yea, looked at that one
 to keep all the rotations facing the right way.

-Tho I might reverse the Z axis, so - is Down and + is Up;  we'll see.
+Tho I might reverse the Y axis, so - is Down and + is Up;  we'll see.

 ---
 To use this, you'll need Löve2d